QR Code

 Local Law 97 phases in carbon caps through 2050

-Starting in 2024, many aspects of the law will phase in over time.
+Starting in 2024, many aspects of the law phase in over time.
 Carbon caps will become more stringent over a series of compliance periods through 2049.
 In 2050, all buildings will have to meet zero emissions requirements.
 Explore Local Law 97’s timeline below.

 Carbon caps vary across 60 property types